JetBrains/email-parser/README.md

 # email-parser
 This library provides ability to separate the quotation from the useful content in email messages.
-The main purpose of this library is to process as much diferent quotation formats as possible.
+The main purpose of this library is to process as much different quotation formats as possible.
 It is also independent from the language used in email.

-Efficiency estimation we have got during testing: **> 97.5 %** correctly proccessed emails.
+Efficiency estimation we have got during testing: **> 97.5 %** correctly processed emails.

 For now it works only with text/plain Content-Type.
-Text/html content type will be added soon.
+Text/HTML content type will be added soon.

 # Usage
 You can download library sources and add them into your project.